 Migration steps

-Not for: StackBlitz is the wrong fit for backend-heavy stacks needing Docker, Postgres, or other native services; Coder, Daytona, or DevPod cover those better.
+Not for: Skip StackBlitz if your stack needs Docker, Postgres, native Linux binaries, or anything beyond the WebContainer runtime; Coder, Daytona, or DevPod cover those better.

 Strengths